QuanGuo/HT-INV-NN/README.md

 This notebook combines dimensionality reduction techniques with a predictive deep learning (DL) model to estimate high-dimensional Gaussian and non-Gaussian channel fields.
 The HT-INV-NN model consists of a predictor that directly learns the inverse process from hydraulic head measurements to latent variables of random fields, and a decoder that generates high-dimensional parameter fields from predicted latent variables.

 Please note this work:
-* Assumes the reader is comfortable with Python, especially, python notebook and pytorch.
+* Assumes the reader is comfortable with Python, especially, jupyter notebook and tensorflow.
 * Google Colab is recommended as the programming platform.

 ## Data